 Next, lets discuss “Page Views”…

 A page view is just that.
-Every time a web page is displayed in a browser, a single page view is recorded in the website’s stats regardless of how many photos or other files the page might contain.
+Every time a web page is displayed in a visitor’s browser, one new page view is recorded in the website’s stats regardless of how many photos or other files the page might contain.

 As you can see, a single page view can result in dozens of hits.
 That’s why some webmasters prefer to sell advertising based upon how many hits their site receives each month instead of the number of page views.